quadmaping/d-tech-core-release/README.md

 ## 📄 Safety & Privacy
 - **Verified Download**: This ZIP contains the official installer from DynoTraxx North Motorworks.
-- **Privacy Focused**: The application performs local diagnostics and does not collect personal engine data.
+- **Privacy Focused**: The application performs local diagnostics and does not collect engine data.
-- **Support**: For technical documentation and setup guides, visit [dynotraxx.com](https://dynotraxx.com).

 ---
 *Developed by DynoTraxx North Motorworks.*